 If you are still really lost on which way to go, I will suggest starting with Camera Raw.
 Play around with the settings and colors.

-Camera Raw is actually very powerful, and if you get things right, you don’t even need further processing in Photoshop.
+Camera Raw is actually very powerful, and if you get things right, further processing in Photoshop is optional.